 Massachusetts

-If you are 70 years of age or older by July 1 of a tax year — or 65, depending on the city or town — you can apply for the Massachusetts property tax exemption for seniors.
+If you are 70 years of age or older by July 1 of a tax year — or 65, depending on the city or town — then you can apply for the Massachusetts property tax exemption for seniors.

 To qualify, your income and assets cannot exceed a specific amount established by the state.